mantidproject/mantid/Code/Mantid/docs/source/api/python/mantidplot/future/pyplot/index.rst

 ----------------------

-This package provides a simple command line interface to the Mantid plotting functionality, resembling MatPlotLib and its pyplot package (http://matplotlib.org).
+This package provides a simple command line interface to the Mantid plotting functionality, resembling matplotlib and its pyplot package (http://matplotlib.org).
 The module is subject to changes and it is provided as a 'future' import.
 Feedback is very much welcome!